Shawn Pruchnicki Ph.D, FRA,eS, RPh, ATP, CFII, MEI

-Shawn currently a professor at The Ohio State University where he teaches aviation safety, human factors, accident investigation and complex aircraft operation for the Department of Aviation.
-He also serves as the department’s research coordinator.
-Other teaching responsibilities have included teaching cognitive engineering for the Industrial Systems Engineering Department and clinical toxicology for the College of Pharmacy.
-Shawn also owns his owes consulting business/company - Human Factors Investigation and Education.
-Prior to coming to OSU, he flew as a Captain with Comair Airlines (Delta Connection) for 10 years flying the Canadair CL-65 regional jetliner.
-He has over 4,300 hours of flight time of which 2,900 is turbojet and has a type rating in the CRJ in addition to both ATP multi and commercial single engine cert.
-He is also a CFI, CFII and MEI and has given approximately 600 hours of flight instruction.
+Prior to coming to OSU, he flew as a Captain with a Delta Connection carrier for 10 years flying the Canadair CL-65 regional jetliner (CRJ- 200/700/900).
+He has over 4,300 hours of flight time of which 2,900 is turbojet and has a type rating in the CRJ in addition to CFI, CFII and MEI and has given approximately 600 hours of flight instruction.

-Shawn was extensively involved with both local and national safety work for the Air Line Pilots Association International (ALPA) and held many national and local positions including Director of Human Factors, local safety committee Vice-Chair, and both Assistant Chief and Chief Accident Investigator for ALPA at Comair.
+During this time at his airline, Shawn was extensively involved with both local and national safety work for the Air Line Pilots Association International (ALPA) and held many national and local positions including Director of Human Factors, local safety committee Vice-Chair, and both Assistant Chief and Chief Accident Investigator for ALPA.
 He has also served on or co-chaired several national aviation working groups with the FAA.
-With ALPA, he has worked numerous accident investigations with the NTSB including the Comair 5191 Lexington, KY accident where he was ALPA’s principle human factors investigator.
-He was recently featured in the film documentary “Sole Survivor” which was released in the Spring of 2013 after being purchased by CNN.
-He is a frequent commentator for CNN, BBC, Canadian news network, National Geographic and several other international TV and radio news programs.
-He has served as an aviation technical expert and extra for several large budget Hollywood films.
+With ALPA, he has worked numerous accident investigations in conjunction with the NTSB including the Comair 5191 Lexington, KY accident where he was ALPA’s human factors investigator.

 Safety culture, human performance and human error when understanding accident causation.
 Also, how these concepts all interact in complex systems such as aviation where any number of outcomes are possible.